jaggerwang/flutter-in-practice/README.md

 flutter run -t lib/weiguan/mobile/main.dart
 ```

+> The video player can not work on iOS simulator, you should use an Android emulator or a real device.

 Weiguan app needs a api service to get and post data.
 It use mock apis by default, but you can configure it to use a real REST or GraphQL api service.
 For development purpose, you should configure and run main file `main_dev.dart`.

 #### Use [Sanic in Practice](https://github.com/jaggerwang/sanic-in-practice) REST api service.